hiveot/.github/README.md

+# Hive Of Things
-# Hive Of Things connects and shares IoT devices and services in a secure manner.
+The Hive Of Things connects and shares IoT devices and services in a secure manner.